anelook/kafka-first-steps/README.rst

 Hands-on material for session "Apache Kafka simply explained" (Java version)
 ============================================================================

 Hello all!
 This repository contains a set of short exercises to get familiar with Apache Kafka.
-You'll need to do couple of set up steps and then you can run examples of producers and consumers that I've preapared for you.
+You'll need to do couple of setup steps and then you can run examples of producers and consumers that I've preapared for you.

 Preparation steps
 ------------------

 1. You'll need an Apache Kafka cluster.
-Apache Kafka is an open source platform, so you can either `set it up from its source code <https://kafka.apache.org/quickstart#quickstart_download>`_ or use a fully managed option, for  this experiments you can use a free trial of `Aiven for Apache Kafka <https://aiven.io/kafka>`_(Disclaimer for transparency - I work at Aiven 🙂).
+Apache Kafka is an open source platform, so you can either `set it up and run from its source code <https://kafka.apache.org/quickstart#quickstart_download>`_ or use a fully managed option, for  this experiments you can use a free trial of `Aiven for Apache Kafka <https://aiven.io/kafka>`_ (Disclaimer for transparency - I work at Aiven 🙂).
 I'll be using the latter option.

-2. Clone this repository and install the dependencies from `pom.xml`.
+2. Clone this repository and install the dependencies from **pom.xml**.

 3. To connect to the remote Apache Kafka cluster we need to set up SSL configuration.
 Follow `these steps <https://developer.aiven.io/docs/products/kafka/howto/keystore-truststore.html>`_ to create keystore and truststore based on the  Access Key, Access Certificate and CA Certificate.

 4. Copy .env.example, rename to .env and update it with information about the location of truststore and keystore files and their passwords.
-You'll have something similar to the content below (just don't use 'password' as password ;)):
+You'll have something similar to the content below (just don't use 'password' as password 😉):

 .. code::